Repooc/CritMatic/README.md

 #### Fixed

-- Bug Hot-Fix Because the Heroism sound was not in classic so has to import it.
+- Bug Hot-Fix Because the Heroism sound was not in classic so I had to import it.

 ### [v0.1.5-alpha] - 8/26/2023